texfaq/texfaq.github.io/FAQ-watermark.md

 [`Eso-pic`](http://ctan.org/pkg/Eso-pic) attaches a `picture` environment to every page as it is shipped out; the user can put things into that
-environment: the package provides commands for placing things at certain useful points (like ''text upper left'' or ''text centre'') in the picture, but the user is at liberty to do what he or she likes.
+environment: the package provides commands for placing things at certain useful points (like ''text upper left'' or ''text center'') in the picture, but the user is at liberty to do what he or she likes.

 [`Eso-pic`](http://ctan.org/pkg/Eso-pic) is, in turn, built upon the package